 According to the most ancient estimations, pottery was first seen in Rwanda around the 9 century BC.
 The traditional moldering by the Batwa has not changed, while many potters however have acquired today modern tools for working on clay, mounting, decoration and firing.

-Walk around 6 km from near Blarirwa passing on Congo Nile trail and visit the association and offer visitors a unique opportunity to learn how Rwandan make their own house hold materials using clay.
-You join them and mix the clay, sand and water and make a handmade craft by your choice.
-This creative experience is family friendly with children able to participate and enjoy.
+Walk around 6 km one way from near Bralirwa passing on Congo Nile trail.
+As a visitor, you experience a unique opportunity to learn how Rwandans make their own household materials using clay.
+Activities include participating in mixing clay, sand and water and make a handmade craft of your choice.
+You will be assisted by individual coaches, who will orient and support you to make your creative items.
+This creative experience is family friendly with children able to participate to enjoy and produces beautiful souvenirs.
+This is followed by entertaining with them in traditional dancing with the interpretation of songs and storytelling in the community.

 - Traditional food making experience